The translation of this document is outdated.

 2) the contact information of the service provider, including

-communicating in a direct manner;
+communicate quickly and in a direct manner;

-which has issued the special permit (licence);
+issued the special permit (licence);

-documents confirming the professional qualification, the name
+confirming the professional qualification, the name corresponding

-the way in which they may be accessed; and
+which they may be accessed;

-5) if the relevant activity is taxable with value-added tax -
+5) if the relevant activity is taxable with value added tax,

 indicate it so that the price is unambiguous and clearly legible

-taxes and product delivery costs are included in the price.
+paid and product delivery costs are included in the price.

 [19 May 2011]

 Section 5.
-Information to be
+Information to Be

 Provided Prior to the Placing of an Order